mike-kaufman/async-context-definition/README.md

 {"event": "executeBegin", "executeID": 0 } // main program body is starting
 // starting
-{"event": "link", "executeID":0, "linkID": 1} // indicates f1() was "linked" in the call to "setTimeout()" {"event": "cause", "executeID":0, "linkID": 1, "causeID": 2}
+{"event": "link", "executeID":0, "linkID": 1} // indicates f1() was "linked" in the call to "setTimeout()" {"event": "ready", "executeID":0, "linkID": 1, "readyID": 2}
 {"event": "link", "executeID":0, "linkID": 3} // indicates f2() was "linked" in the call to "then()" {"event": "executeEnd", "executeID": 0 } // main program body is ending

-{"event": "executeBegin", "executeID": 4, "causeID":2 } // callback f1() is now starting
+{"event": "executeBegin", "executeID": 4, "readyID":2 } // callback f1() is now starting
 // resolving promise
-{"event": "cause", "executeID":4, "linkID": 3, "causeID": 5} // promise p is now resolved, allowing the "then(function f2()..." to proceed
+{"event": "ready", "executeID":4, "linkID": 3, "readyID": 5} // promise p is now resolved, allowing the "then(function f2()..." to proceed
 {"event": "executeEnd", "executeID": 4 } // callback f1() is ending

-{"event": "executeBegin", "executeID": 6, "causeID":5 } // callback f2() is now starting
+{"event": "executeBegin", "executeID": 6, "readyID":5 } // callback f2() is now starting
 // resolving promise
 {"event": "executeEnd", "executeID": 6 } // callback f1() is ending
 ```

 ## Events Produce the Async Call Graph
 The events above allow us to produce a Directed Acyclic Graph ([DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph))
 that we call the "Async Call Graph".
-Specifically, the `executeBegin`, `cause` and `link` events correspond to node & edge
+Specifically, the `executeBegin`, `ready` and `link` events correspond to node & edge
 creation in the graph.

 ## Examples & Visualizations